gtrivedi88/supplementary-style-guide/README.md

-# Red Hat supplementary style guide for product documentation
+# Red Hat supplementary style guide for product

 ## About